codenobacon4u/Automobility/README.md

 ## Custom Models
 Custom automobile models can be added through resourcepacks.

+***When creating a resource pack with custom models, make sure to put the zip file in both your resource pack folder and datapack folder so the new models and recipes are loaded.***

 *NOTE:*
 - If you disable the resource pack while a custom model is in the world your game will crash
 - Currently only custom frames are supported.